-In general, we find Aldi dog beds are made with sturdy materials, so we’re giving it 2.5 out of 5 in this category.
+In general, we find Aldi dog beds are made with sturdy materials, so our team of independent experts agreed to give it 2.5 out of 5 in this category.

 While actual comfort is relative and it depends on your dog’s personality, most pups enjoy napping in their Aldi beds.

 Of course, you’ll have to chose the right product depending on your dog.
 If they like a firm surface or are very large, you might find an elevated bed or a memory foam mat will fit them better.

 In contrast, if your dog is like mine and prefers to cuddle and sleep in cushions or pillows, their pet sofa line or traditional plush dog beds will be a better choice.
 However, keep in mind these beds don’t have memory foam filling, so an arthritic dog might have a harder time getting cosy.

 Overall, these beds offer a soft surface for your dog to sleep in and most pups really enjoy them.
 We’re taking off 2 stars for the lack of memory foam.